mdi-group/gp-net/README.md

                         tSNE. [default: 50]
   -niters NITERS        Number of iterations for optimisation in tSNE.
                         [default: 1000]
+  -ndims NDIMS          Dimensions of embedded space.
+0 => scale activations
+                        in 0,1 range 2 or 3 => Reduce dimensions of
-  -ndims NDIMS          Dimensions of embedded space in tSNE. [default: 2] -rate RATE            Adam optimizer Learning rate. [default: 0.01] -amp AMP              Amplitude of the GP kernel. [default: 10.0] -length LENGTH        The length scale of the GP kernel. [default: 10.0]
+                        activations with tSNE. [default: 0] -rate RATE            Adam optimizer Learning rate. [default: 0.01] -amp AMP              Amplitude of the GP kernel. [default: 10.0] -length LENGTH        The length scale of the GP kernel. [default: 10.0]